Posh007/plotly-challenge/README.md

 ## Step 1: Plotly

 1. Used the D3 library to read in `samples.json`.
-Used the HTTP to read in data.
+Used the HTTP server to read in data.

 2. Created a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.